alibaba-damo-academy/SpokenNLP/sld/README.md

                   Hai Yu and
                   Jiaqing Liu and
                   Chong Zhang},
-  title        = {Loss Masking Is Not Needed in Decoder-only Transformer for Discrete-token Based ASR}, booktitle    = {ICASSP 2024}, year         = {2024},
+  title        = {LOSS MASKING IS NOT NEEDED IN DECODER-ONLY TRANSFORMER FOR DISCRETE-TOKEN-BASED ASR}, booktitle    = {ICASSP 2024}, year         = {2024},
 }